 Here’s a look inside the Sampler book that I mentioned yesterday.
 Each of the designs is numbered which matches the file numbers on the sewing machine so you can easily find the correct file.
 You can see the threads required for each design.
 The two numbers beside each color box are the color numbers from two different thread companies.
 And most important is that little box with the thread color which I frequently use since I don’t always have the brands of thread used in the designs.

 The threads are listed in the order that they will be stitched.
 Sometimes the same color will be used multiple times so be careful of that when selecting your threads.
-The threads are also listed on the interactive touch screen and are color coded to the actual design on the screen.
-This helps you see exactly where that color of thread will be placed in the design.
+The threads are also listed on the interactive touch screen and are color-coded to the actual design on the screen.
+This helps you see exactly where that color of the thread will be placed in the design.
 If the design is complex, it’s sometimes hard to see exactly where the thread will go.
 The threads are listed in the exact sequence (like the book) in which they will be stitched.

 There are also little diagrams that indicate what embroidery technique is required for that particular design.

 This time, I’ve chosen to do some machine embroidery applique.
 If you don’t know what that is, you’ll see in a minute.

 I’ve chosen my thread colors and laid them out on my background to see if the colors work together and work with my background fabric.
 I’ve also selected a prewound bobbin.
 My design is small enough to use the 120 x 120 (small) hoop.
 The thread colors look great against the background fabric which is from the Northcott collection called Silent Night.